The Double Whammy: What to Do When Called to Trial by Two Courts on the Same Day

 Trial Tips for the Double Whammy

 Luckily, my predicament was the result of a misunderstanding.
-However, if you ever find yourself in a similar predicament, below are some tips that will make sure you protect yourself and your clients from the double whammy:
+However, if you ever find yourself in a similar predicament, below are some tips on how to handle double booking and make sure you protect yourself and your clients from the double whammy:

 1. As soon as you learn that you have two trials settings on the same day, inform both courts immediately.
 This can be done at a hearing or with a simple letter addressed to both courts.
 This notice provides you an opportunity to get the issue resolved as soon as possible so that you are not having to waste time preparing for a trial that may not proceed.
 It also helps you to avoid any arguments that you were not diligent or, worse, you intentionally delayed informing the courts to avoid a trial setting or frustrate opposing counsel.